What Is RARC?

 Common Misconceptions

 RARCs alone are insufficient — they must be read in conjunction with the CARC.
 CARC tells you 'what happened' (denied, adjusted, patient responsibility); RARC tells you 'why' or 'what's missing.'
 Posting workflows need both to route denials correctly.
+The dependency runs hardest on A1: the claim-level denial you cannot work without its paired RARC is CO-A1, a container CARC that carries no reason of its own, so the remark code beside it holds every actionable detail.

 Practical Application